 You’ll be happier as an agency owner when you maximize your profit margins.
 Money may not buy happiness but it certainly makes things easier.

-This is true regardless of whether you’re a high-growth or lifestyle agency owner.
+This is true regardless of whether you’re a Lifestyle or Equity agency owner.
 Why?

-- High-Growth Agency: If you want to sell your agency for a big payday, profit margin is the biggest financial driver to maximize the sale price.
+- Equity Agency: If you want to sell your agency for a big payday, profit margin is the biggest financial driver to maximize the sale price.

 - Lifestyle Agency: If you plan to keep running your agency for the foreseeable future, a higher profit margin allows a higher salary and shorter hours.

 To maximize agency-wide Billable Ratio, focus on three roles at your agency: sales, PM, and highly-billable “doers.”
 Let’s look at maximizing each step in the process!